 - Recovery of deforested areas.

-The Amazon Fund may also support the development of systems to monitor and control deforestation in other Brazilian biomes and in other tropical countries.
+Besides this, up to 20% of the Amazon Fund’s disbursements may support the development of systems for monitoring and controlling deforestation in other Brazilian biomes and in biomes of other tropical countries.